ashwins-code/ashwins-code.github.io/_posts/2022-03-19-deep-learning-library-4.md

 This is because each operator node would each come with a mechanism to calculate the partial derivatives of the nodes that it involves.

-If we look at the bottom right node of the diagram (the {% katex inline %}y^2{% endkatex %} node), the multiplier node should be able to calculate it's derivative with respect to the "y" node and the "2" node.
+If we look at the bottom right node of the diagram (the $y^2$ node), the multiplier node should be able to calculate it's derivative with respect to the "y" node and the "2" node.

 Each operator node would have different mechanisms, since the way a derivative is calculated depends on the operation involved.